-Allied health professionals work directly with patients, so they can see the difference they make every day.
+Allied health professionals put their knowledge and skills to great use, helping patients live the fullest lives possible.
+They work directly with patients, so they can see the difference they make every day.

-Orthoptists treat problems affecting how the brain controls the eye, improving people’s vision and making their eyes more comfortable.
+Orthoptists treat problems affecting how the brain controls the eye, helping to improve people’s vision.

 Podiatrists care for the feet, ankles and lower limbs.
 They relieve pain and keep people independent, active and healthy.

 Prosthetists and orthotists design, fit, adjust and maintain mechanical devices that attach to patients’ bodies to help them move or to treat an issue.

 You don’t need seven years of medical school to help patients live fuller lives.
 You can become an orthoptist, podiatrist, therapeutic radiographer, or prosthetist and orthotist with a three-year honours degree.

 These courses combine academic study with practical, hands-on application.
 You’ll put what you’re learning to the test in regular clinical placements, where students help treat real patients in a working hospital.

 You can use the Course Finder to see every relevant university course in England.

 What’s it like to work in these roles?→

 Orthoptists, podiatrists, therapeutic radiographers, and prosthetists and orthotists are in demand all over the country.
 You’ll have a very good chance of finding employment straight after graduating.